ajclemens/reinforcement_learning/README.md

 I am using openAI `gym` to train reinforcement learning models to solve the cartpole control problem.
 I have implemented two solutions to the problem, a Deep Q-Network (DQN) algorithm using `keras`, and a neuroevolution of augmenting topologies (NEAT) genetic algorithm using `neat-python`.

 ### Problem Statement
+The purpose of this project is an evaluation of the state of modern reinforcement learning algorithms and their applications.
+Deep learning advancements in reinforcement learning have not only improved the capabilities of artifical intelligence (AI) but also made AI more accessible.
+I personally wanted to explore the capabilities of modern reinforcement learning algorithms and what kind of problems they can solve.

+> It is shown that modern reinforcement learning algorithms such as DQN and NEAT are capable of solving problems in simulation without being explicitly told how to behave.

 ## Theory
 ### Part 1: Deep Q-Network